INSTITUTIONAL REVIEW BOARD

 Continuing Review is the requirement for the IRB to review a study annually and renew the IRB approval.

 The change.
 The following types of studies will no longer need to go through Continuing Review at all.
 However, the NYSPI-IRB will require a brief progress report once a year.
+The requirement to submit amendments and reportable safety events to the IRB has not changed.

 - Studies whose initial application was reviewed by the “minimal risk” process, called expedited review